FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/tokens-microservices-boundaries.md

 You can learn more about these commands in the [Istio documentation](https://istio.io/latest/docs/reference/config/security/) and the [troubleshooting documentation](https://istio.io/latest/docs/ops/common-problems/security-issues/#end-user-authentication-fails)

-IMAGE

 This approach pushes more authentication and business logic to your microservices, though by using a service mesh or ambassador you may be able to keep the microservice relatively ignorant of the implementation.
-The service still has to have access to the JWKS endpoint for signature validation, which requires external network access.
+The service still has to have access to the JWKS endpoint for signature validation, which requires external network access or a proxy.

 The API gateway remains relatively simple.
 It still performs validation, but doesn't have to do anything to the token beyond forwarding it.
 You also gain the benefits of token checking at both layers, so if something is in your network and presents an invalid token, the request will fail.